hackclub/hackclub/workshops/simple_clock/README.md

 ![Image](https://cloud-e99m314xu.vercel.app/image.png)

-Next we wrote more transition properties such as:
+Next we added more transition properties such as:

 ```css
 transition: all 0.05s;